Press enter to see results or esc to cancel.

 If you have already left the country, your employer will be able to report your departure.

-If you plan to live and work long-term in Singapore, you will want to consider applying for permanent resident status to access the amazing benefits.
-These benefits include subsidies for healthcare, education, and housing.
+If you plan to live and work long-term in Singapore, you will want to consider applying for permanent resident status to access the wonderful benefits, including subsidies for healthcare, education, and housing.
 You’ll also be able to come and go from Singapore more flexibly.

 We’ll offer brief insights into Healthcare, Education, and Housing benefits in this article, but we have more information on Permanent Resident Benefits in this article.